solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### Routing to a Kubernetes Service

-Now that your two Upstream CR have been created, you need to create the resources to route the traffic to them.
+Now that your two Upstream CRs have been created, you need to create the resources to route the traffic to them.

 First, you create a Virtual Service.
 For bookinfo under `/` and for httpbin under `/not-secured`.